Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             for detection is 50 and within 2 to 10.
 The number should be less or equal than --nt_before_TSS.
 Default is 50.
+      --num_motif NUM_MOTIF, -n NUM_MOTIF
+                            The number of motifs that you want to detect.
+Default is 10.
+      --nt_before_tss NT_BEFORE_TSS, -b NT_BEFORE_TSS
+                            The number of upstream nucleotides of TSS for promoter prediction.
+Default is 50.

+    additional arguments:
+      --meme_path MEME_PATH
+                            path of MEME.
+      --glam2_path GLAM2_PATH
+                            path of GLAM2.
+      --e_value E_VALUE, -e E_VALUE
+                            The maximum e value for running MEME.
+Default is 0.05.
+      --end_run END_RUN, -er END_RUN
+                            If the result of GLAM2 is not improved after running this number of iteration, it will be ended.
+Default is 10000.
+      --no_deletion_pseudocount NO_DELETION_PSEUDOCOUNT, -E NO_DELETION_PSEUDOCOUNT
+                            Please check --deletion_pseudocount.
+Default is 2.0.
       --parallel PARALLEL, -pl PARALLEL
                             This function can run MEME by parallel.
 Please input the number of parallel runs.